Garcila/todo_svelte/wishes.md

 TODO

-Mark as completed and move to completed todos
+🏗 Mark as completed and move to completed todos.
+Moved to the second list and refactored code, but
-Add Store
+    need to set the ability to un-delete from the Deleted Todos Add Store
 Add CSS fanciness to mark todos as completed
 Save to localStorage